Julez14/receiptly-api/README.md

 Minimal server that accepts an uploaded receipt image (multipart/form-data), sends it to a Gemini model for parsing, and returns a strict JSON representation of the receipt.

+Now also supports exporting stored receipts (queried from Supabase) as a user-friendly CSV file.

 Only essential details below so you can integrate quickly.

 ## Environment